I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvdeo/ns-ntddvdeo-_video_mode_information.md

 </tr>
 </table>

-`BitsPerPlane`
+`VideoMemoryBitmapWidth`

+Specifies the width, in pixels, of the video memory bitmap.

+`VideoMemoryBitmapHeight`

-Specifies the number of bits per pixel per plane.
+Specifies the height, in pixels, of the video memory bitmap.

-`BlueMask`

-Is the blue color mask for a device with direct color modes.
-For example, to indicate that bits 10 through 14 are to be used for blue, use the value 0x7C00.

 `DriverSpecificAttributeFlags`

 Is a set of flags indicating certain behavior for the device.
 These private flags are defined in the miniport driver, and are for the use by the miniport and display drivers only.

-`Frequency`

-Specifies the screen refresh rate, in Hertz.

-`GreenMask`

-Is the green color mask for a device with direct color modes.
-For example, to indicate that bits 5 through 9 are to be used for green, use the value 0x03E0.

-`Length`

-Specifies the length, in bytes, of this structure.
-A miniport driver can use this value to determine the version of this structure.

-`ModeIndex`

-Specifies the index of the particular mode to be used in a call to the miniport driver.

-`NumberBlueBits`

-Specifies the number of bits in the blue DAC.

-`NumberGreenBits`

-Specifies the number of bits in the green DAC.

-`NumberOfPlanes`

-Specifies the number of separate planes combined by the device.

-`NumberRedBits`

-Specifies the number of bits in the red DAC.

-`RedMask`

-Is the red color mask for a device with direct color modes.
-For example, to indicate that bits 0 through 4 are to be used for red, use the value 0x001F.

-`ScreenStride`

-Specifies the number of bytes between the start of one scan line and the next.

-`VideoMemoryBitmapHeight`

-Specifies the height, in pixels, of the video memory bitmap.

-`VideoMemoryBitmapWidth`

-Specifies the width, in pixels, of the video memory bitmap.

-`VisScreenHeight`

-Specifies the number of visible lines (or scan lines) on the screen.

-`VisScreenWidth`

-Specifies the number of visible pixels on one horizontal scan line.

-`XMillimeter`

-Specifies the width, in millimeters, of the active region on the output device.

-`YMillimeter`

-Specifies the height, in millimeters, of the active region on the output device.

 ## Remarks
 The video miniport driver returns an array of VIDEO_MODE_INFORMATION structures in response to an <a href="..\ntddvdeo\ni-ntddvdeo-ioctl_video_query_avail_modes.md">IOCTL_VIDEO_QUERY_AVAIL_MODES</a> request, with each structure containing information about one mode of the adapter.
 The miniport driver returns one VIDEO_MODE_INFORMATION structure that contains information about the adapter's current mode in response to an <a href="..\ntddvdeo\ni-ntddvdeo-ioctl_video_query_current_mode.md">IOCTL_VIDEO_QUERY_CURRENT_MODE</a> request.